thanhthedev/finance-tracker/README.md

 * ...

 This is the inital commit.
-Now it is